tomdaweiqq/drupal-gratis-theme/README.txt

 - Custom Path CSS -  Define a custom path for your own css file to use with the theme.

+- Tertiary Menus -  Currently not supported but possibly planned.

 - Customizable layout width in the theme settings UI, go as wide as you want!
 It's all percentage based within the parent container.
 That's one of the drawbacks of Bamboo and there were a lot of feature requests for this.

+- Main Menu block region Use this region if you turn off "Main Menu" in the theme settings and use your own third party menu system such as Menu Block or Superfish Module.
+You are responsible for any styling and CSS for this.
+(Use local.css as mentioned above.)

 - Pinch and Zoom for Touch friendly devices - Option to choose whether to pinch and zoom on a touch sensitive device or not.
 Default is off.
 Note,